efrigo88/aws-event-driven-pipeline/README.md

 2. **Observe:**
    - SQS receives the message
    - Lambda is triggered by EventBridge rule
-   - Lambda launches EC2 (if none running)
+   - Lambda checks SQS and launches EC2 if needed
+   - EC2 downloads worker script from S3
-   - EC2 instance is named `rag-worker-<row_id>` and updates DynamoDB
+   - Worker processes messages and updates DynamoDB
-   - EC2 auto-terminates after 5 minutes
+   - EC2 auto-terminates after idle timeout
 3. **Check DynamoDB:**
    - The row's status should be updated to `FINISHED`
+4. **Check Logs:**
+   - Worker logs are available at `/home/ubuntu/sqs_worker.logs` on the EC2 instance
+   - Lambda logs are available in CloudWatch Logs

 ## Notes & Best Practices
 - **VPC isolation** ensures your tests do not interfere with other resources.